mohammadali0120/nuxt-express-mongodb-authentication/README.md

 # A Nuxt.js and Express.js authentication app

-### Refresh token does not implement for the back-end!
+### Refresh token does not implemented for the back-end!

 Front-end has implemented by these features: